 He served for some years on the Committee of the North East & The Border Centre of the Royal Television Society, and is Vice-Chairman of Moorsholm Memorial Hall.
-Other memberships include the Land-Rover Series One Club, National Trust and Woodland Trust, for whom he wardens two local woods, and is a Volunteer Speaker.
+Other memberships include the Land-Rover Series One Club, National Trust and Woodland Trust, for whom he wardens two local woods.

 He is a popular public speaker, with talks based on his DVD productions, and behind-the-scenes stories from a life both sides of the microphone and camera.

-The buttons to the left link to associated sites on the World Wide Web.
+The buttons to the left link to associated web pages.